nad-if/nad-if/README.md

 ## ABOUT ME

-- 🔭  I’m currently in my first year of study at Bandung Institute of Technology
+- 🔭  I’m currently in my last year of study at Bandung Institute of Technology
-- 🌱 I’m currently learning web development
+- 🌱 I’m currently learning machine learning
 - ⚡ Fun fact: I usually sing when I'm bored

 ## My Field of Interest